 First-time campers may be eligible to receive up to $1000 off tuition from the One Happy Camper program!

 Campers who have never attended a Jewish summer camp before may be eligible to receive up to $1000 off the cost of tuition from the Foundation for Jewish Camp’s One Happy Camper program.
+Campers attending for 12 days may be eligible for the $700 grant while campers attending for more than 2 weeks may be eligible for the $1000 grant.
 To be eligible, campers must:

 - Be registered for our camp and attend at least one full session